 I'm not as good a student as she is.

-It might seem strange, but we put a after the adjective when we use as!
+The sentences above have the same meaning.
+However, we put a after the adjective when we use as.